-The transmission system of 50Hertz is electrically connected to Poland via two international lines, to the Czech Republic via one line.
+The transmission system of 50Hertz is electrically connected to Poland via two lines and to the Czech Republic via one line.
 There are two interconnectors to Denmark including the Kriegers Flak Combined Grid Solution that has been commissioned in 2020 and which involves German and in future also Danish offshore wind farms.
-A lot of preparation work is also being performed for the construction of a new interconnector with Sweden across the Baltic Sea and there are plans to create a third interconnection with Poland.
+A lot of preparation work is being performed for the construction of a new interconnector with Sweden across the Baltic Sea - the Hansa PowerBridge - and there are plans to create a third interconnection with Poland.

-The KONTEK link is a high-voltage direct current (DC) transmission connection (HVDC connection) operated at 400 kV between the transmission grids of 50Hertz and the Danish transmission system operator Energinet.dk (EnDK).
+The KONTEK link is a high-voltage direct current (DC) transmission connection (HVDC connection) operated at 400 kV between the transmission grids of 50Hertz and the Danish transmission system operator Energinet.
 With a length of 170 km and a technical transmission capacity of 600 MW both in northbound and southbound direction, the KONTEK line has been in operation between Bentwisch near Rostock and Bjaeverskov in Denmark since 1996.
 More information on the KONTEK interconnector can be found here.

-Another interconnector to Denmark involving German and Danish offshore windfarms is currently under construction and is expected to be operational soon.
-This joint 50Hertz and EnDK project is funded by the European Union.
-More information on the Kriegers Flak - Combined Grid Solution
+Another interconnector to Denmark involving German and in future also Danish offshore wind farms is in operation since end of 2020.
+This joint 50Hertz and Energinet project has been funded by the European Union.
+More information on the Kriegers Flak - Combined Grid Solution can be found here.

 Germany and Sweden want to link their power grids together via a planned submarine cable connection: the Hansa PowerBridge.
 This international direct current (DC) line shall be about 300 kilometers long and connect the two electricity transmission grids of Germany and Sweden.
 The German-Swedish interconnector is expected to contribute to stabilisation of electricity prices in Germany and South Sweden, increase of operational security of transmission grids and the indirect storage of electricity from wind and solar power plants in Scandinavian water pump storages.

-For further information on the Hansa PowerBridge interconnector for which intensive preparation is currently taking place, please see here.
+Further information on the Hansa PowerBridge interconnector, for which intensive preparation is currently taking place, can be found here.